Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ## Next Steps

+At this point the repository has been initialized with branch protections and GitHub secrets for the Azure Service Principal and Azure resources.
 For the next steps, find out how to [create an initial custom speech model](./2-train-an-initial-model.md) using data stored in the `testing` and `training` folder of the repository.

 ## Further Reading